Schedule Today:

 • Taxes

-Miami Family Law Group, PLLC's probate attorneys are experienced in the probate related practice areas and the issues you may encounter during the division of an estate.
+At Miami Family Law Group, PLLC, our probate attorneys are experienced in probate-related practice areas and the issues you may encounter during the division of an estate.

 Will Disputes

 Challenging the validity of a will is one of the most commonly occurring probate matters in Florida.
-A will dispute aims to have either the entire will of a descendant or part of the will, declared invalid.
+A will dispute aims to have either the entire will of a decedent or part of the will declared invalid.
 A challenge can be filed with the probate court once probate has been opened.
-An individual may dispute a will if they think an heir has been wrongfully excluded from the will, if a substantial amount of the estate has been left to an unexpected beneficiary, or perhaps changed at the last minute.
+An individual may dispute a will if they think an heir has been wrongfully excluded from the will, if a substantial amount of the estate has been left to an unexpected beneficiary, or perhaps if a will was changed at the last minute.

 Creditor Lawsuits